Frozen

 Product placement

-None of concern in the film, but associated merchandise being marketed to children
+None noted in the film, but associated merchandise being marketed to children.

 Sexual references